iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 ### Fresnel Vocabulary

-{# todo: Tabulate Fresnel based tools #}

-Fresnel Vocabulary[^fresnel] is a browser-independent vocabulary to specify how to render an RDF model.
+Fresnel[^fresnel], last updated in 2005, is a browser-independent vocabulary to specify how to render an RDF model.
 Fresnel's two foundational concepts are as follows:

 [^fresnel]: https://www.w3.org/2005/04/fresnel-info/